Florida Veterans Pension Program

 A & A is also available if the veteran is bedridden, OR if the veteran is a patient in a nursing home due to mental or physical incapacity, OR the veteran is blind, or nearly blind.
 The assistance required by the veteran can be provided in the veteran’s home, a retirement care facility, an independent living facility, or an assisted living facility.

-However, unreimbursed medical expenses (UMEs) for the veteran and his spouse that exceed 5% of the Maximum Annual Pension Rate (MAPR) for the base pension are deducted to reduce their income.
-UMEs include Medicare premiums, secondary medical insurance premiums, sitter/caregiver expenses (including those paid to a family member), the cost of assisted living facilities or nursing homes, and out-of-pocket costs for medical care, prescriptions and medical equipment.
+However, reasonably predictable unreimbursed medical expenses (UMEs) for the veteran and his spouse that exceed 5% of the Maximum Annual Pension Rate (MAPR) for the base pension, $801.85 as of November 29, 2022, are deducted to reduce their household gross income.
+UMEs include Medicare premiums, secondary medical insurance premiums, sitter/caregiver expenses (including those paid to a family member), recurring cost of renting medical devices, the cost of assisted living facilities or nursing homes, and out-of-pocket costs for medical care and prescriptions.

-As of December 1, 2022, a married veteran can receive up to $2642.83 a month in Aid & Attendance pension benefits.
-A single veteran can receive up to $2229.33 a month, and a surviving spouse up to $1562.74 a month.
-This is a tax free benefit.
+A married veteran can receive up to $2,747.00 a month in Aid & Attendance pension benefits.
+A single veteran can receive up to $2,229.00 a month, and a surviving spouse up to $1,432.00 a month.
+This is a tax-free benefit.

-As of October 18, 2018, there is a 36 month look-back period, and a penalty for up to five years for Covered Assets (assets that are part of the individual's net worth) that are transferred for less than fair market value.
+As of October 18, 2018, the VA set a 36 month look-back period, and a penalty for up to five years for Covered Assets (assets that are part of the individual's net worth) that are transferred for less than fair market value.
 The penalty period begins on the first day of the month following the date of the last transfer.
-It is calculated by dividing the total amount transferred by the monthly penalty rate, and rounding down.
-The divisor for the penalty rate is the MAPR for a veteran with a dependent and with the aid and attendance allowance, currently $2642.00.
+It is calculated by dividing the total covered asset amount by the monthly penalty rate and rounding down.
+The divisor for the penalty rate is currently $2,727.00.

 The applicant's primary residence, including up to two acres of land, is excluded as an asset, as are cars used for household transportation, and most household goods.